ncatlab/nlab-content/pages/7/2/0/6/6027/content.md

 ## Length and geodesic spaces

-In many situations, both in geometry and in ordinary life, _the distance is the length of the shortest possible path_ between two points.
+In many situations, both in geometry and in ordinary life, _the distance between two points is the length of the shortest possible path between them_.
 Here is how one can make this mathematically precise:

 * A metric space $(X,d)$ is called a **length space** if and only if for all $x,y\in X$,